-Where is Wolf Lake in Indiana?
+Where Is Wolf Lake in Indiana?

 Wolf Lake is a roughly 800-acre body of water that straddles the Illinois-Indiana state line along Interstate 90.
 Half of the lake sits on Chicago's Southeast Side, and the other half is in Hammond.